Oregon Museum of Science and Industry: Life Sciences Hall

 The Life Sciences Hall, on the second floor of the museum, offers exhibits about biology.
 These include a collection of preserved fetuses at nearly every stage of development, from a few weeks after conception to full-term, and the exhibit Amazing Feats of Aging, which is concerned with the biology of aging.
-One of the features of this exhibit is the Age Machine, a computer program that allows visitors to capture, and then "age" a picture of themselves.
+One of the features of this exhibit is the Age Machine, a computer program that allows visitors to capture and then "age" a picture of themselves.
 The Life Sciences Hall also contains the Life Science Laboratory and the Earth Science Hall.

 The Life Sciences Laboratory houses a wide variety of live animals, such as rats, walking sticks, chameleons, Madagascar hissing cockroaches, other mammals, reptiles, amphibians, and insects.
 Volunteers and staff members demonstrate and lead a variety of a group activities such as owl pellet dissections and exploration of the differences between male and female skulls and pelvises.

 Earth Science Hall

 The Earth Science Hall, located on the second floor, features geology-oriented exhibits and two specialized laboratories.
-The Watershed Laboratory gives visitors an experience in constructing an erosion cycle out of a river physical model.
-Visitors can learn about the life cycle of salmon and investigate microscopic organisms from local waterways through a videomicroscope.
+The Watershed Laboratory gives visitors an experience in constructing an erosion cycle out of a physical model of a river.
+Visitors can learn about the life cycle of salmon and investigate microscopic organisms from local waterways through a video microscope.
 Visitors to the Paleontology Laboratory watch staff members and volunteers excavating fossils, such as dinosaur bones.

 Science Playground

-The Science Playground, the early childhood education area on the second floor of the museum, is designed for families with newborn to six-year-old children.
+The Science Playground, in the early childhood education area on the second floor of the museum, is designed for families with newborn to six-year-old children.
 The area is fully enclosed and designed to keep children visible and secure, while giving them freedom to explore at will.
 Its purpose is to give children the opportunity to develop interactive scientific learning through play.
 It contains a variety of experimental stations intended to encourage natural curiosity including a stimulating infant area, a giant sandbox, a water area, a reading area, and physical science exhibits.
 The area is staffed by trained specialists in early childhood education.
 There is also a Parent Resource Corner with reference materials on topics ranging from the developing brain to behavior intervention techniques.

 The Animal Secrets exhibit encourages children and parents to explore the hidden habitats and lives of forest animals.
 Visitors can crawl through the roots of a discovery tree, look for animals in a cave and a chipmunk den, play in a woodland stream, and be a naturalist for a day.
 Animal Secrets features English and Spanish text panels.

 The Discovery Laboratory offers rotating experiments and activities such as exploring Flubber or ice cube painting.
 Themed Discovery Drawers encourage parents to teach their own children about the contents.
 OMSI is a member of Nanoscale Informal Science Education Network, and participates in NanoDays.